-Post is modified on an ongoing basis, last updated 202507
+Post is modified on an ongoing basis, last updated 202508, images TBC

 March 2020.
 The onset of the coronavirus results in a sudden demand for computer graphics cards as people are confined to their homes and seek entertainment from their computers.
 While most are locked out of the new GPU market with prices rising more than 200%, a few in the repair community saw a chance to start creating some value out of junk on the used market.
 From here begins my long journey into the electronics repair rabbit hole.